Insights and Instructions

 We desire that you be informed about our summer mission trips and what they involve.
 We support you, both as a parent and in your role as a guide and guardian of your child.
 We encourage you to explore the information on this site and contact us with any questions or concerns you may have.

-This project will involve high school and college staff children of Campus Crusade for Christ (cru), missionary kids from other Christian missions, mk2mk staff and full-time Campus Crusade staff.
+This project will involve high school and college staff children of Cru, missionary kids from other Christian missions, mk2mk staff and full-time Cru staff.
 All project participants will receive written and verbal training in preparation for their international experience.
 Your son/daughter will be supervised by qualified staff members.
 They will stay in modest, but clean hotels or dormitory rooms.

 mk2mk is dedicated to the care of missionary kids and their families.
-Campus Crusade for Christ has over 24,000 staff and 500,000 trained volunteers ministering in 186 countries.
+Cru has over 24,000 staff and 500,000 trained volunteers ministering in 186 countries.
 Our emphases are evangelism (communicating our faith in Christ with others) and discipleship (building Christians in their faith).

 We are committed to providing students on our summer projects with opportunities to grow in their relationship with the Lord in the context of community and life-changing personal ministry.
 We also seek to provide a positive international experience that helps expand an ongoing movement in the host country.
 Some other benefits to project participants are international travel in a supervised Christian context, greater confidence in communication skills, serving in humanitarian aid ministry, a greater appreciation for our world, deeper understanding of themselves as Third Culture Kids, and the development of leadership skills.